abrookins/reliable_service_calls_with_python/README.md

 ## Running the Demo System

-The demo system runs as a set of Docker containers defined in a `docker-compose.yml` file.
+The demo system runs as a set of Docker containers defined in the `docker-compose.yml` file.

 You will need Docker installed to run the system.
 After installing Docker, build the images and start the services with the following commands:

-    $ docker-compose build
     $ docker-compose up

 After all the containers are running, you should be able to make a request of